cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-graphql-with-wiremock/index.md

 WireMock.net stubs consist of two parts: the matcher and the response.
 The matcher is responsible for identifying a request for which the predefined response will be returned.
 We need to prepare a suitable matcher to catch GraphQL requests.

 The first step is to determine the type of request method (GET or POST) used by our GraphQL client.
 This information can usually be obtained by examining the client code or by sniffing network traffic with tools such as Fiddler.
-However, matching by `request method` and `path`` alone may not be sufficient, especially if different GraphQL requests are made during a test scenario.
+However, matching by `request method` and `path` alone may not be sufficient, especially if different GraphQL requests are made during a test scenario.

 As we already know, GraphQL requests are also characterised by attributes such as `query`, `variables` and an optional `operationName`.
 These are passed as query string parameters in GET requests, or included in the JSON payload for POST requests.
-Choosing the appropriate attribute to match a specif query requires careful consideration.
+Choosing the appropriate attribute to match a specific query requires careful consideration.
 Using `query` as a matcher can lead to maintainability issues, as it requires replicating the exact query issued by the application.
 Relying solely on the `variables` attribute may not be universally applicable, as some queries lack parameters.
 While `operationName` is optional, its usage is enforced when employing tools like StrawberryShake for generating GraphQL client.
 Therefore, the most effective approach is to combine `operationName` with `variables` for matching.

 When preparing a matcher, we must also remember to format the request payload according to the GraphQL specification.
 To be compliant, it's a good idea to use `JsonSerializers` from nuget packages such as `GraphQL.NewtonsoftJson` or `GraphQL.SystemTextJson`.